 The Class 1 claim is deemed impaired under the Plan and shall vote on the Plan.
-Nothing herein shall be construed to release any guarantor of the On Deck debt from said debt.

 Class 2 Claims: The Class 2 Claims Consists of the filed secured claims of Firstmark Credit Union (claim numbers 11, 12, 13, and 14) in the aggregate amount of \$62,679.27.
 The claim shall be paid by Debtor at the 3.75% contractual interest rate in \$1,300.00 monthly payments.
 All payments made post petition and pre confirmation shall first be applied to interest and then to principal of the note.
 Within 20 days of Confirmation, Firstmark Credit Union shall provide Debtor with the total amount owed on the note after applying all payments made during the bankruptcy.
 Payments shall be made monthly beginning on the 10th day of the month following 30 days after the Effective Date and subsequent payments shall be made on the 10th day of the following months.
 Firstmark Credit Union shall retain its liens and security interests as originally provided in its loan documents until paid in full according to the Plan.
 Firstmark Credit Union is impaired and shall vote on the plan.